LS-Instruments/MVC-Actors/README.md

 ![](Media/Define_Events_Method.png)

-This dynamic dispatch VI has to be overriden by the concrete Controller Actor subclasses in order to define the event served by the Controller Actor.
+This dynamic dispatch VI has to be overridden by the concrete Controller Actor subclasses in order to define the event served by the Controller Actor.

 ### The "Add Event.vi" methods

 ![](Media/Add_Event_Method.png)

 This method adds an event to the list of the events handled by the Controller Actor.
-If the Controller Actor wants to handle the events form the View, a **"Controller Event Fire Handler"** should be wired.
+If the Controller Actor wants to handle the events from the View, a **"Controller Event Fire Handler"** should be wired.

 ### The "Initilaize Views.vi" method